subnetspider/subnetspider.github.io/_posts/2025-01-22-building-a-fault-tolerant-reverse-proxy-with-freebsd.md

 ### Firewall

-If you run a firewall like PF, make sure to add HTTP, HTTPS and CARP to your `/etc/pf.conf`:
+If you run a firewall like `pf`, make sure to allow HTTP, HTTPS and CARP in your `/etc/pf.conf`:

 ```shell
 # Macros